-During the year ended 31 December 2016, the Company made three purchases of its shares, buying back a total of 375,480 shares, allowing shareholders who wanted to sell their shares to do so.
-The buyback represented 0.5% of the issued share capital of the Company at the beginning of the year.
-Further details are included in the Strategic Report on page 17.
-The shares bought back were subsequently cancelled by the Company.
+During the year ended 31 December 2017, the Company made three purchases of its shares, buying back a total of 559,948 shares, allowing shareholders who wanted to sell their shares to do so.
+The buybacks represented 0.7% of the issued share capital of the Company at the beginning of the year.
+Further details are included in the Directors' Report on page 24.
+The shares bought back were subsequently cancelled.